Euro 2024 Golden Boot standings: Kane, Musiala and more in contention

 Euro 2024 top scorers

-2 goals: Jude Bellingham (England), Harry Kane (England), Fabian Ruiz (Spain), Razvan Marin (Romania), Niclas Fullkrug (Germany), Cody Gakpo (Netherlands), Kai Havertz (Germany)
+2 goals: Jude Bellingham (England), Harry Kane (England), Fabian Ruiz (Spain), Razvan Marin (Romania), Niclas Fullkrug (Germany), Kai Havertz (Germany), Donyell Malen (Netherlands).

 Which players have won the European Championship Golden Boot in the past?